dotnet/runtimelab/src/docs/binding-tuples.md

 Of course care needs to be taken when doing this because in writing the pinvoke, we're changing the signature of the function which may create a pinvoke that conflicts in another existing pinvoke.

 In returning tuples Swift follows the pattern for structs in that the return value is packed into up to 4 registers before requiring the caller to pass in a pointer to memory.
 The Swift runtime has an entrypoint which given a pointer to an array of type metadata pointers and a count will return the type metadata for that tuple.
 The actual arguments are more complicated than that, but nothing that we need to worry about.
 What is important to keep in mind is that we should **never** try to synthesize Swift type metadata for tuples (or for any other types, really).
-The Swift runtime has expectations that type metadata are singletons and will do comparisons on pointers for equiality and Swift caches type metadata objects.
+The Swift runtime has expectations that type metadata are singletons and will do comparisons on pointers for equality and Swift caches type metadata objects.
 Therefore we should ensure that any type metadata that need at runtime should be gotten from Swift.

 This accessor appears to be thread safe.